n7st/Discord-Client/README.md

 # AnyEvent-Discord

-Perl AnyEvent class and API wrapper for Discord's WS gateway and REST API.
+Perl AnyEvent client and for Discord's WS gateway.

 ## Usage